 Activity 1: Explore Blarney Castle’s Extraordinary Gardens

 Most people want to visit Blarney Castle to lay their lips upon the mystical stone set high in the ruined tower wall.
-And while that is fun, it’s what lies beyond the ‘stone of eloquence’ that makes a visit so much fun.
+And while that is fun and may be a “must” for many visiting Cork with kids, it’s what lies beyond the ‘stone of eloquence’ that makes a visit so much fun.

 Throughout the vast estate you’ll find beautiful walks that lead to gardens, caves, a baronial manor, and even a bit of magic.
-Follow the pathways to places like the Poison Garden, where the apothecary grew the herbs you’ve read about in Harry Potter books, and the Rock Close, where standing stones tell a story of seven sisters and the wishing steps lead you to the Witch’s Kitchen.
-Sit beneath a Stone Age dolmen- if you dare- before wandering through the Fairy Glade.
+Follow the pathways to places like the Poison Garden, where the apothecary grew the herbs you’ve read about in Harry Potter books.
+Visit the Rock Close, where standing stones tell a story of seven sisters and the wishing steps lead you to the Witch’s Kitchen.
+Sit beneath a Stone Age dolmen–if you dare–before wandering through the Fairy Glade.

 Whatever you do, don’t rush through your visit.
 You’ll need at least 3 hours to explore Blarney Castle and Gardens.
-To get all the legends and tales be sure to purchase a souvenir audio guide, it will enhance your visit exponentially.
+To get all the legends and tales, purchase a souvenir audio guide, it will enhance your visit exponentially.

 Activity 2: Wander through Kinsale’s History

-The tiny seaside village of Kinsale is most well-known to tourists for it’s incredible dining, but long before the ‘foodies’ discovered this port town it was a final stop for provisions before ships set out on long voyages.
+The tiny seaside village of Kinsale is most well-known to tourists for it’s incredible dining.
+Yet long before foodies discovered this port town it was a final stop for provisions before ships set out on long voyages.
 British Naval Ships, Spanish military expeditions, and even pirates, left their mark in Kinsale.

 Don & Barry’s Historic Stroll leads you from the remains of the medieval walls to the sinking of the Lusitania with intriguing stories, local legends, and amusing jokes that will keep the kids engaged.

-Continue the ‘hands on’ history lessons with fun stops at the Courthouse & Regional Museum to see the Kinsale Giant, massive Charles Fort where you can explore nearly every nook and cranny of its ‘star fortification’, and a harbor cruise to give you the ‘ships eye view’ of arriving in Kinsale harbor.
+Continue the ‘hands on’ history lessons with fun stops at the Courthouse & Regional Museum to see the Kinsale Giant, massive Charles Fort.
+Here you can explore nearly every nook and cranny of its ‘star fortification’, and a harbor cruise to give you the ‘ships eye view’ of arriving in Kinsale harbor.